Aneeshkl/Pybot/README.md

-# 🤖 PyBot - AI Chatbot
+# 🤖 Pybot - AI Chatbot
 _A Flask-based AI chatbot with a modern UI and AI-powered responses._

 ## 📚 Overview
-**PyBot** is a chatbot built using **Flask** and **DialoGPT**, providing a real-time chat interface with a sleek and modern UI.
+**Pybot** is a chatbot built using **Flask** and **DialoGPT**, providing a real-time chat interface with a sleek and modern UI.
 The chatbot can process user messages and generate AI-based responses.

 ## 🚀 Features